terra-money/docs/src/node/installation.md

 ---
 id: node-installation
-title: Installation
 ---

+# Installation

 This document will explain how to install and set up Terra Core (repo: [terra-project/core](https://github.com/terra-project/core/)), the official node software.
 Both validators and non-validator users can directly access the Terra blockchain by running a full node.

 Terra Core will install two command-line executables on your system, `terrad` and `terracli`.

 `terrad` is the daemon process that connects to Terra and communicates with peers on the network, receiving and processing blocks.
 When active, it initiates a full node and will attempt to download and sync the current blockchain and onto your local machine.